ldmweb/Figma-Dust/README.md

   }
 ```

-4. Run `npm run build` to create the production build of your plugin that points to your deployed URL.
+4. Run `npm run build` to create the production build of the plugin that points to your deployed URL.
-5. Test your plugin locally and make sure that it works after pointing to vercel.
+5. Test the plugin locally and make sure that it works after pointing to the app.
 6. [Publish your plugin privately to the organization](https://help.figma.com/hc/en-us/articles/4404228629655-Create-private-organization-plugins)
 7. After publishing to the organization your plugin will update automatically when you push to the Pennylane repo.